 - Biasness in preparation of the budgeted figures can be a major turn off for the organization.
 No one can easily predict the business implied in any projection.

 - With increased expectations, some employees may have to suffer corporate politics due to internal targets.
-So, the approach & mind-set of the employees drives the business targets.
+So, the approach & mindset of the employees drive the business targets.

 - Lack of flexibility in budgets may demotivate the employees.

 - Rigid budgets are inception for a downturn of the growth of the company as a whole.

 - Rigidity in budgets does not give ample space for employees to think out of the box.
 Creativity is also hampered.

 We all need planning for the future.
 So does the organization, need a plan for its survival in near future.
 The absence of budgets means a journey without a destination.
 Budgets are the basic necessities for decision making.
 Different budgets are prepared for each different purpose.
 The basis of budget preparation varies according to the current financial standing of the organization.